ibm-cloud-docs/watson-assistant/add-custom-extension.md

 1. Click **Add**.
 Review the overview of the extension and click **Confirm** to configure it for your assistant.

-    When you first add an extension to an assistant, the configuration settings you provide are applied only to the Draft environment.
-You must complete configuration for the Draft environment before you can add the extension in the Live environment.
+    When you first add an extension to an assistant, the configuration settings you provide are applied only to the draft environment.
+You must complete configuration for the draft environment before you can add the extension in the live environment.
     {: important}

 1. Read the information in the **Get started** step, and then click **Next**.